learnitmyway/learnitmyway/content/post/learning-material-software-development.md

 Languages include C, PHP, HTML, CSS, SQL and JavaScript.
 (In 2017 Machine Learning was added and Python had replaced PHP.)

-If you have little or no coding experience and you would prefer to undertake something less gruelling I have included my recommendations in <a href="{{< ref "learn-how-to-code-with-these-resources.md" >}}" target="_blank" rel="noopener">Learn how to code with these resources</a>.
+If you have little or no coding experience and you would prefer to undertake something less gruelling I would recommend having a look at <a href="{{< ref "learn-how-to-code-with-these-resources.md" >}}" target="_blank" rel="noopener">Learn how to code with these resources</a>.

 ## JavaScript

 When I started coding in early 2015 I didn't realise how important JavaScript was.
-I didn't know that <a href="https://www.thoughtworks.com/radar/languages-and-frameworks/javascript-as-a-first-class-language" target="_blank" rel="noopener">JavaScript was a first class language</a>.
+I didn't know that it was a <a href="https://www.thoughtworks.com/radar/languages-and-frameworks/javascript-as-a-first-class-language" target="_blank" rel="noopener">first class language</a>.
 I realised this when I decided to start learning it in early 2017.

 I have included my recommendations in <a href="{{< ref "learn-javascript-with-these-resources.md" >}}" target="_blank" rel="noopener">Learn javascript with these resources</a>.